srdjan/mono-jsx/README.md

 });
 ```

-You'll need [tsx](https://www.npmjs.com/package/tsx) to start the app without a build step:
+And you'll need [tsx](https://www.npmjs.com/package/tsx) to start the app without a build step:

 ```bash
 npx tsx app.tsx
 ```

 > [!NOTE]
 > Only root `<html>` element will be rendered as a `Response` object.
 You cannot return a `<div>` or any other element directly from the `fetch` handler.
-This is a limitation of the mono-jsx runtime.
+This is a limitation of the mono-jsx.

 ## Using JSX